whitebox-labs/whitebox-docs/b3/README.md

 # Disassembly

-?> Remove the assembled Raspberry Pi + Tentacle T3 stack from the enclosure.
-Don't remove the T3 while in the enclosure as this could easily bend the Raspberry Pi pins
+?> Do NOT remove the T3 while the Pi is still in the enclosure.
+Release the complete stack from the enclosure.

-## 1. Open the spring latch to remove and remove the Pi including the T3 {docsify-ignore}
 ![Disassemble](/_media/b3-disassemble.png)
+Pull open the spring latch to remove release the Pi and T3.

+_Before re-assembly, unmount the T3 from the Pi_

 # Mounting options